yegor256/blog/shift-m/2017/2017-06-26-yakov-fain.md

-**Yakov**: At some point, any programmer, if he doesn't change places and he assumes that he knows everything about the software and actually he becomes comfortable with the software and if he becomes, I wouldn't use the word "lazy", but there is not too much motivation of improvement.
+**Yakov**: At some point, any programmer, if he doesn't change places and he assumes that he knows everything about the software and actually he becomes comfortable with the software and if he becomes, I wouldn't use the word "lazy," but there is not too much motivation of improvement.
 I see that specifically in larger companies, in larger enterprises.
 They think that they are there for life and they don't grow that much as software developers.
 So, when the